frostsnap/frostsnap/frost_backup/README.md

 #### `share_index`

 The share index is a decimal integer prefixed `#` with in the format.
-The index is never `0`.
+Index `0` is reserved for a bare secret: since Shamir's scheme defines the secret as `f(0)`, a `#0` backup carries the secret itself rather than a share of it.

 #### Words Bit Layout